Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hillingdon and are not the council.
 About us

-The Children, Families and Education Select Committee met on Tuesday 14 April 2026 to discuss the council's budget and spending, school admissions, the annual standards of education, and the SEND and AP strategy.
-Key decisions included noting the budget monitoring position, approving the amalgamation of Whitehall Infant and Junior Schools, and noting updates on school admissions and the SEND and AP strategy.
+The Children, Families and Education Select Committee met on Tuesday 14 April 2026 to discuss the council's budget and spending, school admissions, the annual standards of education, and updates on the SEND and Alternative Provision strategy.
+Key decisions included noting the budget monitoring position, approving the school organisation plan, and noting the SEND and AP strategy update.

 Budget and Spending